-In this article Albert Dros, a Dutch landscape photographer and Skylum Global Ambassador, shares the tips you need to know when photographing forests and editing them.
+In this article Albert Dros, a Dutch landscape photographer, and Skylum Global Ambassador, shares the tips you need to know when photographing forests and editing them.
 Check it out if you want to know more about landscape forest photography!

 Photographing forests is something I absolutely love!
 But it’s challenging.
 Finding the right compositions and constantly changing light can be hard work.
-On a beautiful morning I can simply spend hours walking in my local forests and trying to find new angles.
-In this article I’ll give you some tips on how to shoot in the forest and on how to use my newest Looks pack for Luminar to help you out in getting the best forest images.
+On a beautiful morning, I can simply spend hours walking in my local forests and trying to find new angles.
+In this article, I’ll give you some tips on how to shoot in the forest and on how to use my newest Presetpack for Luminar Neo to help you out in getting the best forest images.
 Want to photograph the vastness of the forest?
 Be sure to read this article to the end!

 When you’re walking in the forest everything can look very messy.
 It’s important to look for things that stand out.
 This can be an interesting tree, a bunch of interesting trees together, mushrooms, interesting branches, contrast, it can basically be anything as long as it stands out of the mass.
 These things are not that easy to spot in the beginning and walking around in the forest can be overwhelming regarding photography.
 First, try to use your telephoto lens.
 I recommend a 70-200 or 100-400 in the forest.
 By using your telephoto lens you can zone out details and make it easier to find a composition.
 Just look through your viewfinder while slowly going from left to right with your camera and you’ll notice it gets easier.